brettjrea/Windows_WSL_Debian_Wordpress_MariaDB/README.md

 # Windows_WSL_Debian_Wordpress_MariaDB

 A setup script with breakdown to install Wordpress CMS with MariaDB on Debian 10 'Buster' and Ubuntu 18.04 'Bionic'.
-I wrote and tested it to be a minimal **"just what you need"** development environment on the [Userland App](https://github.com/CypherpunkArmory/UserLAnd) for Android to keep complexity low and the ability to successfully learn from it high.
+I wrote and tested it to be a minimal **"just what you need"** development environment for WSL.

 # Installing quickly with a script.